Uccio/ansible-automysqlbackup/README.md

 This role installs AutoMysqlBackup on a debian system.

 The original AutoMysqlBackup utility is available at https://sourceforge.net/projects/automysqlbackup/ but it does not seem to be supported at this time and there are problems with Mysql 5.6 and 5.7 so we recommend using this fork: https://github.com/sixhop/AutoMySQLBackup

-The AutomysqlBackup source is configurable.
+The AutomysqlBackup source is configurable but all default are set to use sixhop fork.

 Requirements
 ------------